lineaje-labs-gos/TheRedTower-secure-string-cipher/README.md

 | **Timing Safety** | Constant-time | All password/hash comparisons |

 **Additional protections:** Path traversal prevention, symlink attack detection, atomic writes, user-only file permissions (600), 12-character minimum password with complexity requirements.

+**Password input:** When running interactively, passwords are hidden (using `getpass`).
+When stdin is piped or redirected (scripts, automation, tests), passwords are visible.
+This allows both secure interactive use and scriptable automation.

 **Python memory limitations:** Even with libsodium, Python strings are immutable and GC may copy objects.
 Use `has_secure_memory()` to check libsodium availability.